mistertest/xcloud-shield/README.md

 ##### NO UNOFFICIAL PHYSICAL ACCESSORIES CONNECTED

 Know Issue : When a physical keyboard or remote not official (not from nvidia, like harmony) are connected, the controller is blocked.
-Edit V4 :
-It was true before the method about EKH "External Keyboard Helper", because this app authorise external keyboards and remapping.

 ##### REMAPPING THE BUTTON BACK/SELECT